itchio/itch-docs/installing/linux/README.md

 > If you have an older version of the app installed, uninstall it before
 > following those instructions.

 Simply head to [https://itch.io/app](https://itch.io/app) and grab the Linux installer.
+It can also be obtained via wget 'wget http://nuts.itch.zone/download/linux'

 ## Installing